 Cards today are personalized with all these features, but the major challenge facing card issuers migrating to EMV is the creation of the data for injection into the chip, to personalize the payment application(s) with account, personal, risk and security settings.

 Risk and Application Parameters

-In many territories, all transactions are authorized by being sent online to the card issuer or their processor, but EMV also gives issuers the option of delegating some aspects of authorization decisioning and risk management from the issuer or processor's back office to the chip itself.
+In many territories, all transactions are authorized by being sent online to the card issuer or their processor, but EMV also gives issuers the option of delegating some aspects of authorization decisioning and risk management from the issuer or processor's back office to the payment app itself.

-These behaviours are controlled by risk management and application parameters, initially set within the chip at personalization time, but capable of being modified in the field in response to changes in an account or cardholder's risk profile.
+These behaviors are controlled by risk management and application parameters, initially set within the app at personalization time, but capable of being modified in the field in response to changes in an account or cardholder's risk profile.
 To take advantage of these features, the issuer's authorization system needs the capability to send EMV scripts to a card to update these settings in regular authorization response messages.